John Wesley Hardin: Arrest and escape

 In January 1871, Hardin was arrested for the murder of Waco, Texas, city marshal Laban John Hoffman; however, he denied committing this crime.
 Following his arrest, he was held temporarily in a log jail in the town of Marshall, awaiting transfer to Waco for trial.
 While locked up, he bought a revolver from another prisoner.
 Two Texas state policemen, Captain Edward T. Stakes and an officer named Jim Smalley, were assigned to escort Hardin to Waco for trial.
 According to Hardin, they tied him on a horse with no saddle for the trip.
 While making camp along the way, Hardin escaped when Stakes went to procure fodder for the horses.
 He claims he was left alone with Smalley, who began to taunt and beat the then 17-year-old prisoner with the butt of a pistol.
 Hardin says he feigned crying and huddled against his pony's flank.
 Hidden by the animal, he pulled out a gun, fatally shot Smalley, and used his horse to escape.
-Hardin then claimed that while on the run he was "arrested" by three men named Smith, Jones, and Davis; but in Bell County, Texas, he killed all three with their own guns, after they became drunk and careless, and escaped again.
+Hardin then claimed that, while on the run, he was "arrested" by three men named Smith, Jones, and Davis, but in Bell County, Texas, he killed all three with their own guns, after they became drunk and careless, and he escaped again.

-A Texas Historical Marker notes that in the 1870s, Hardin hid out in the vicinity of Pilgrim, Texas.
+A Texas Historical Marker notes that, in the 1870s, Hardin hid out in the vicinity of Pilgrim, Texas.
 After the Bell County shootings, Hardin found refuge with his cousins, the Clements, who were then living in Gonzales, in south Texas.
 They suggested he could make money by driving cattle to Kansas as a cowboy.
 Thinking he could get out of Texas long enough for his pursuers to lose interest, Hardin worked with his cousins, rustling cattle for Jake Johnson and Columbus Carol.
 Hardin writes that he was made trail boss for the herd.
 In February 1871, while the herd was being collected for the drive to Kansas, a freedman, Bob King, attempted to cut a beef cow out of the herd.
 When he refused to obey Hardin's demand to stop, Hardin hit him over the head with his pistol.
 That same month, Hardin may have wounded three Mexicans in an argument over a Three-card Monte card game, pistol-whipping one man over the head, shooting one man in the arm, and shooting the third man in the lung.